markbravo0312/Music-Player/README.md

 # Music-Player
-Music Player written in Python
+Music Player written in Python Using the tkinter interface